• Skip to primary navigation

 (Laughter)

-AG: this is his next idea.
-He told the experimenter do this, to try putting it out onto the other location.
+AG: Now is his next idea.
+He told the experimenter to do this, try putting it out onto the other location.
 Not working either.

 Boy: Oh, because light goes only to here, not here.
-Oh, the bottom of this box has electricity here, but this doesn’t have electricity.
+Oh, the bottom of this box has electricity in here, this doesn’t have electricity.

 AG: Okay, that’s a fourth hypothesis.

-Boy: It’s lighting up.
-So you put four.
-So you put four on this one to make it light up two on this one to make it light up.
+Boy: It’s lighting up. when you put four.
+So you put four on this one make it light up and two on this one to make it light up.

 AG: Okay,there’s his hypothesis.

-Now that is a particularly — that is a particularly adorable articulate little boy, but what Cristine discovered is this is actually quite typical. you look at the way children play, when you ask them explain something, what they really do is do a of experiments.
-This is actually pretty typical of four year-olds.
+Now that is a particularly — that is a particularly adorable articulate little boy, but what Cristine discovered is this is actually typical.
+If you look at the way children play, you ask them to explain something, what they really do do a series of experiments.
+This is actually pretty typical four year-olds.

 footnote

-Well, what’s it like to be kind of creature?
-What’s it like to be one of these brilliant butterflies who test five hypotheses in two minutes?
-Well, if you go back to those and philosophers, a lot of them have said that babies and young children were barely conscious if were conscious at all.
-And I think just the opposite is true.
-I think and children are actually more conscious than we are as adults.
-Now here’s what know about how adult consciousness works.
-And adults’ attention consciousness look kind of like a spotlight.
-So what happens adults is we decide that something’s relevant or important, we should pay attention it.
-Our consciousness of that thing that we’re attending to becomes extremely bright and vivid, and everything else of goes dark.
-And we even know something about the way brain does this.
+Well, what’s it like to be this kind of creature?
+What’s it to be one of these brilliant butterflies who can test five hypotheses two minutes?
+Well, if you go back to those psychologists philosophers, a lot of them have said that babies young children were barely conscious if they were conscious at all.
+And think just the opposite is true.
+I think babies and children are actually more conscious we are as adults.
+Now here’s what we know about how adult works.
+And adults’ attention and consciousness look kind of like a spotlight. what happens for adults is we decide that something’s relevant or important, we should attention to it.
+Our consciousness of that thing that we’re to becomes extremely bright and vivid, and everything else of goes dark.
+And we even know something about the the brain does this.

-So what happens when we pay attention is that the prefrontal cortex, the of executive part of our brains, sends a signal that makes a little of our brain much more flexible, more plastic, better learning, and shuts down activity in all the rest our brains.
-So we have a very focused, purpose-driven kind of attention. we look at babies and young children, we see something very different.
-I think and young children seem to have more of a of consciousness than a spotlight of consciousness.
-So babies and children are very bad at narrowing down to just one thing.
-But they’re very at taking in lots of information from lots of different sources at once. if you actually look in their brains, you see they’re flooded with these neurotransmitters that are really good at learning and plasticity, and the inhibitory parts haven’t come on yet. when we say that babies and young children are at paying attention, what we really mean is that they’re bad at not paying attention. they’re bad at getting rid of all the interesting that could tell them something and just looking at thing that’s important.
-That’s the kind of attention, the kind consciousness, that we might expect from those butterflies who are designed to learn.
+So what happens when we attention is that the prefrontal cortex, the sort of executive of our brains, sends a signal that makes a little part our brain much more flexible, more plastic, better at learning, and shuts down in all the rest of our brains.
+So we have a very focused, purpose-driven kind attention.
+If we look at babies and young children, we something very different.
+I think babies and young children seem to more of a lantern of consciousness than a spotlight consciousness.
+So babies and young children are very bad narrowing down to just one thing.
+But they’re very at taking in lots of information from lots of different sources at once.
+And if you actually look their brains, you see that they’re flooded with these neurotransmitters that are really at inducing learning and plasticity, and the inhibitory parts haven’t come yet.
+So when we say that babies and young are bad at paying attention, what we really mean that they’re bad at not paying attention.
+So they’re bad at getting rid all the interesting things that could tell them something and just looking the thing that’s important.
+That’s the kind of attention, the of consciousness, that we might expect from those butterflies who are designed learn.

-Well we want to think about a way of getting taste of that kind of baby consciousness as adults, think the best thing is think about cases where we’re put in a new that we’ve never been in before — when we fall love with someone new, or when we’re in a new city the first time.
-And what happens then is not that our contracts, it expands, so that those three days in Paris to be more full of consciousness and experience than all the of being a walking, talking, faculty meeting-attending zombie back home.
-And the way, that coffee, that wonderful coffee you’ve been drinking downstairs, actually mimics the of those baby neurotransmitters.
-So what’s it like to a baby?
-It’s like being in love in Paris the first time after you’ve had three double-espressos.
+Well if we want to think about a way of getting a taste of that kind of consciousness as adults, I think the best thing is think about where we’re put in a new situation that we’ve never in before — when we fall in love with new, or when we’re in a new city for the first time.
+And what then is not that our consciousness contracts, it expands, so that those three days in Paris seem to more full of consciousness and experience than all the months being a walking, talking, faculty meeting-attending zombie back home. by the way, that coffee, that wonderful coffee you’ve drinking downstairs, actually mimics the effect of those baby neurotransmitters. what’s it like to be a baby?
+It’s like being in love in Paris for the first time you’ve had three double-espressos.
 (Laughter) That’s a fantastic way to be, but it does tend leave you waking up crying at three o’clock in the morning.

 (Laughter)

 Now it’s to be a grownup.
-I don’t want to say too much about how babies are.
-It’s good to be a grownup.
-We do things like tie our shoelaces and cross the by ourselves.
-And it makes sense that we put a lot of effort into making babies like adults do.
-But if what we want is to like those butterflies, to have open-mindedness, open learning, imagination, creativity, innovation, maybe at least of the time we should be getting the adults to start more like children.
+I don’t want to say too much how wonderful babies are.
+It’s good to be a grownup. can do things like tie our shoelaces and cross street by ourselves.
+And it makes sense that we put a lot effort into making babies think like adults do.
+But if we want is to be like those butterflies, to have open-mindedness, learning, imagination, creativity, innovation, maybe at least some of the time we should getting the adults to start thinking more like children.

 (Applause)